Lacey, Washington: Public secondary schools

+Junior high schools in Lacey include Chinook, Komachin, Nisqually, and Salish middle schools.
+The education system also includes a magnet school, Aspire Middle School.

+High schools in Lacey include North Thurston High School, River Ridge High School, and Timberline High School.
+An alternative high school, South Sound High School, was closed as of 2021.

 Infrastructure

 Transportation

 Lacey is bisected from west to east by Interstate 5, a north–south freeway connecting Seattle to Portland, Oregon.
 The first diverging diamond interchange in Washington opened in August 2020 at a junction in Lacey between Interstate 5 and Marvin Road (State Route 510).
 As of 2021, the city maintains 178.6 mi of streets within its city limits.

 The city is served by Intercity Transit, the public transit system for Thurston County, and is the eastern terminus of The One bus rapid transit line.
 The agency also runs express buses from Olympia and Lacey to Lakewood with onward connections to other transit systems.
 The county's only Amtrak station, Centennial Station, is located near Lacey's southern boundary and is served by daily Cascades and Coast Starlight trains.

 Utilities

 As of 2013, the city government provides tap water to over 22,000 customers, of which 89 percent are classified as residential users.
 Lacey sources its water from 19 groundwater wells and maintains seven reservoirs and 357 mi of water mains to deliver and distribute water throughout the city.